3 Things I Wish I Knew About Salesforce Community Cloud Prior to Implementation

-Things are a little for complicated when setting visibility to your non-authenticated (a.k.a. public) Community.
-To set the base level of Data Category access click the gear settings icon while in the Community Builder.
+Things are a little complicated when setting visibility for your non-authenticated (a.k.a. public) Community.
+To set the base access level for Data Categories click the gear settings icon while in the Community Builder.
 Then click the Guest User Profile.

 This will redirect you to the Guest Profile where you can assign the Data Category visibility.

 So…what’s the difference between Topics and Data Categories?
 The Topic is the front-end accessibility for the Community User to be able to view the articles on the page via standard components, while Data Categories are the pre-requisite system security that is required for the article to show up in those components.
 If the Community User has Data Category access they can use the global search to view an article even if it is not assigned a Topic.